Air Conditioner Repair Checklist

 - Shut off the electrical current totally at the breaker or external device.

 - Get rid of greenery waste around the equipment.
 Once you’ve gotten rid of all the refuse within a two-foot range, you can use a soft brush or vacuum to carefully remove dirt from the condenser fins.
-Deformed fins can also affect capability, so you can attempt to straighten them with a blunt knife.
+Deformed fins can also affect capability.

 - Use a hose nozzle to gingerly take off dirt on the fins from inside the equipment.
 Make sure to avoid getting moisture on the fan motor.